Glory's love of personality posters began in the 70s. This page represents a bit of historical record and walk down memory lane.

-This page is an attempt to walk down memory lane and to see once more (or for the first time in some instances) some of these wonderful posters from the 70s and 80s.
-Along with Farrah, you will find poses from such 70s beauties as Lynda Carter, Cheryl Ladd, Jaclyn Smith and more.
+This page is an attempt to walk down memory lane and to see once more (or for the first time in some instances) some of these wonderful posters from the 1970s and 1980s.
+Along with Farrah, you will find poses from such 1970s beauties as Lynda Carter, Cheryl Ladd, Jaclyn Smith and more.
 Oh, and we can't forget the handsome actors who had their own poses, too like Dirk Benedict and Shaun Cassidy.

-So, let's get on with the show, shall we.
+So, let's get on with the show, shall we?

 Susan Anton's Red Bikini Pose

-- But, she was popular enough for Pro Arts to take an interest in her and to produce at least four posters, one of which is highlighted here.
-The red bikini, blond hair and bright vibrant smile, might have had some thinking about Farrah's pose and maybe that is what Pro Arts was hoping for.
-Susan received 5% for every poster sold and she considered posters wonderful exposure for her career.
+A former Miss California and runner up to Miss America in 1970, Susan gained attention when she was hired to be the spokesperson for Muriel Cigars and Serta Mattresses.
+Pro Arts thought she would make a great addition to their lineup of poster queens, and they produced four poses, one of which is highlighted here.
+The red swimsuit, blond hair and vibrant smile, might have had some folks thinking about Farrah's famous pose and maybe that is what Pro Arts was hoping for.
+Susan received 5% of every poster sold and she also hope they would help to advance her career.

 Ann-Margret's 1978 Pro Arts Poster!

-- This is a lovely pose of Ann taken by photographer Harry Langdon.
+This is a lovely pose of Ann taken by photographer Harry Langdon.
 He has a very special way of bringing out the beauty in every woman he has ever photographed.
 This poster, released through Pro Arts in 1978 is #14-608.

 Loni Anderson's White Bikini Poster!